tom171296/BlogNet/_drafts/2023-02-12-Continous-validation.md

+- Azure load testing

 ### Chaos

 A second challenge are the reliability and scalability tests.
 For on premise environments, reliability and scalability are usually tested using simulated 'chaos'.
 This is usually done in a controlled environment where the chaos is also happening in a controlled way.
 Which means that the all that is occurring will be prepared and all the measure to fail over or survive the chaos are already in place.

-The thing with controlled chaos is that you already know what is gonna happen
+The thing with controlled chaos is that you already know what is gonna happen and you are prepared to solve the chaos that is happening.
+This isn't a realistic scenario, because chaos never happens in a controlled way.
+For me, testing your reliability and scalability means creating real chaos and seeing how the system reacts to that.

 - Architecture chaos tests? usually simulated errors
-- Integrating load test and chaos
 - Usually taking a lot of time
 - forgotten when architecture / code changes

+- Azure Chaos Studio (preview)